ArjanCodes/examples/datetime/OUTLINE.md

 # A deep dive into dates and time in Python

-Working with date and time data is one of the most challenging tasks in Data Science as well as programming in general.
-While dealing with different date formats, different time zones, daylight saving time, and whatnot, it can be difficult of keeping track of what days or times you are referencing.
+Working with date and time data can be really challenging.
+With all the different date and time formats, ISO standards, different time zones, daylight saving, adjusting for time travelling with tachyon particles, it goes on and on.

-The reason that programming with dates and times can be such a pain, is due to the fundamental disconnect between the ordered and regular fashion a computer program prefers its events to be, and how irregular and unordered ways in which humans tend to use dates and times.
+Today, I want to take you through how Python's builtin datetime package works, talk about some of the alternatives out there to help make dealing with dates and times easier, and whether those alternatives are actually necessary.

-One great example of such irregularity is daylight time saving, adapted by the United States and Canada.
-What they essentially do is set the clock forward one hour on the Second Sunday of March, and set back one hour on the First Sunday in November.
+Learning about these things helps you become a better software engineer, and hone your critical thinking skills.
+If you want to take this a step further, I have a free workshop for you that teaches you how to diagnose existing code and quickly see what the main problems are.
+It's one of the most important things to get good at, especially as you start moving into a more senior position.
+You can get access to the workshop by going to arjan.codes/diagnosis.
+The workshop is organized around three factors and contains loads of code examples, also from well-known Python packages.
+Just grab it for free at Arjan.codes/diagnosis, the link is also in the description.

-However, things might get more complicated if you factor in Time Zones into your projects.
-Ideally, timezones should follow straight lines along the longitudes, however, due to politics and historical reasons, these lines are seldom straight.
+Why is dealing with dates and times such a pain?
+It's a dichotomy between on the one hand computer software which tends to ordered and structured and generic and on the other hand the quite unstructured way we deal with dates and times.
+Things are never the same.
+Some years don't have the same number of days because they're a leap year.
+Months don't have the same number of days.
+Each day doesn't have the same number of hours if you consider daylight time saving.
+Not all countries have daylight time saving, and those that do may apply daylight time saving at a different moment.
+Then we have time zones which are not divided by longitudal geodesics due to political and historical reasons.
+In short, it's a mess.

-Most of the computers count time from an arbitrary point in time called the Unix epoch: January 1st, 1970, at 00:00:00 hours UTC.
-I'll talk more about UTC later.
+In our little computer bubble we do have some kind of standard way of representing dates and time.
+Most computer system count time starting from an arbitrary point in time called the Unix epoch: January 1st, 1970, at 00:00:00 hours UTC.
+What's UTC?
+I'll talk more about that in a minute.

 # Unix time (screencast)